 The second common way of adding weight to push-ups is using a loaded backpack.
 This is a relatively decent way of doing weighted push-ups, but I’m not too fond of it for two reasons:

 - Large backpacks may move around your back, making the exercise uncomfortable.
 You could tighten the straps to keep the backpack in place, making putting the backpack on more difficult.

 - Your backpack may rip under the weight unless it’s super-strong.

 I’d say that the backpack variation would work the best for lighter weights.
 However, as you start needing more weight, you should switch to another method – preferably, dip belt push-ups.

 #3 Weighted vests

-Weighted vests basically are a more convenient alternative to backpacks.
-They are easy to put on, are fairly sturdy, and don’t slide around as you push up.
+Weight vests are a more convenient alternative to backpacks.
+They are easy to put on, sturdy, and don’t slide around.

-With that said, vests have a few issues too:
+With that said, a weight vest has a few issues too:

 - Although some vests do allow you to swap out the weights for heavier ones, there is only so much weight you can add to them.